Hill Country Tour No. 300 D

 After breakfast in the hotel, you leave for an excursion to the Horton Plains, the most beautiful plateau in Sri Lanka.
 The variety of its manifold tropical and sub-tropical flowers, plants, bushes, trees, birds, and butterflies are remarkable.
 A walk over the plateau to World's End, considered the finest view in all of Sri Lanka, is a must, here the terrific escarpment drops vertically for about 1500 m.
 On a clear day one can see the Indian Ocean about 80 km to the south.
-You can choose to return to the hotel for late lunch or take your lunch package with you and stay longer on the plateau.
+You can choose to return to the hotel for noon or take your lunch package at your cost with you and stay longer on the plateau.
 Today you will also visit a tea factory where you will learn in details, how the green tea leaves are treated to become high quality Ceylon Tea.

 Day 6 Nuwara Eliya - Hendala (Colombo)

 You leave Nuwara Eliya after breakfast and drive in western direction towards the coast, passing at first tea and vegetable plantations, waterfalls, forests and small settlements.
 From the descending road you have now and then a fabulous panoramic view to the surrounding mountains and hills and into the many valleys.
 After reaching the plain you see again paddy fields, coconut and rubber plantations. - In the evening you reach after Colombo Hendala.
 Check-in and overnight at the Pegasus Reef Hotel just north of Colombo.